Retirement Villages vs Land Lease Communities – What are the financial differences?

 “Being part of a like-minded community significantly enhances quality of life too,” Rachel said.

-Living in an Ingenia Lifestyle community delivers a number of financial gains;
+Living in an Ingenia Lifestyle-oriented community delivers a number of financial gains;

 - no stamp duty fees